 There aren’t a lot of hotels in that area, so look for private accommodation such as AirBnb or HomeExchange.

-SoHo and Greenwich Village
+Greenwich Village/West Village

-While Lower East Side and East Village still appears a little rough on the edges, Greenwich Village is a very neat and manicured neighborhood, complete with tree-lined streets and beautiful Carrie Bradshaw houses.
+While Lower East Side and East Village still appear a little rough on the edges, Greenwich Village is a very neat and manicured neighborhood, complete with tree-lined streets and beautiful Carrie Bradshaw houses.
 The dining opportunities are plenty and there is also a good selection of nice bars in the area.

 Chelsea and Meatpacking District